Skip to main content

 Job Summary

-The Development Associate Leadership Annual Giving (LAG) is primarily responsible for spearheading initiatives to secure annual gifts in the range of $1,000 to $75,000, effectively managing and growing a portfolio of leadership-level donors.
-This role involves strategic planning and execution of targeted engagement and stewardship programs to cultivate long-term relationships with these donors.
-Also play a key role in identifying and nurturing potential major gift prospects within this donor segment, ensuring a strong pipeline for future major gifts and contributing significantly to the organization's fundraising goals and mission impact.
+As a member of the Foundation fundraising team, the Leadership Annual Giving Development Associate is responsible for securing leadership annual gifts in the range of $1,000 to $99,999 and effectively managing and growing a portfolio of leadership-level donors.
+This role involves the strategic planning and execution of targeted engagement and stewardship programs to cultivate long-term relationships with donors in the Associate's portfolio.
+The Development Associate plays a key role in identifying and nurturing potential major gift prospects within this donor segment, ensuring a strong pipeline for future major gifts and contributing to the organization's fundraising goals and mission.

 Job Specific Duties